adopt-liveview/adopt-liveview/priv/pages/2024/04-09-function-component-en_US.md

 """
 } %% .callout

-Unlike our first code you can notice that all buttons now show the same text: "Default" despite the fact that `<.button>` has a different text!
-This happens because at the moment we are the creators of the new component, we must teach HEEx one the content of the internal block to be rendered.
+Unlike our first code you may notice that all buttons now show the same text: "Default" despite the fact that `<.button>` has a different text!
+This happens because at the moment we are the creators of the new component, we must teach HEEx how the content of the inner block should be rendered.
 Create and run `component_inner_block.exs`:

 ```elixir
 Mix.install([